raka-arrayan/raka-arrayan/README.md

 * 🌍  I'm based in jakarta
 * ✉️  You can contact me at [rakaarrayan27@gmail.com](mailto:rakaarrayan27@gmail.com)
 * 🧠  I'm learning C,PostgreSQL
+* 🤝  I'm open to collaborating on another project

 ### Skills